starknet-io/SNIPs/SNIPS/snip-12.md

 Introduced in revision `1`

 It will be encoded as the following object.
-This type does NOT need to be declared on the `types` section.
+This type does NOT need to be declared in the `types` section.

 This allows wallets to group the token id with the contract address for better display.
 Wallets will be able to show correct token info, image, and other attributes)